Anma: History

 Anma is thought to be of Chinese origin, developing from Tui Na.
 Tui Na techniques arrived in Japan during the Nara period (710–793 CE), along with other techniques of traditional Chinese medicine, and were practiced in government-sponsored hospitals.
 Anma as a unique system was founded in 1320 by Akashi Kan Ichi.

-Anma was popularised in the seventeenth century by acupuncturist Sugiyama Waichi, and around the same time the first books on the subject, including Fujibayashi Ryohaku's Anma Tebiki ("Manual of Anma"), appeared.
+Anma was popularised in the seventeenth century by acupuncturist Sugiyama Waichi, and around the same time the first books on the subject, including Fujibayashi Ryōhaku's (藤林良伯) Anma Tebiki (按摩手引 "Manual of Anma"), appeared.
 The Fujibayashi school is the foundation of modern anma.
 Anma (masseurs) were often nomadic, earning their keep in mobile massage capacities, and paying commissions to their referrers.
 In the nineteenth century, the image of anma suffered somewhat from an association with the ukiyo lifestyle of urban Japan, and it was subsequently less well-regarded as a therapy.

 During the Meiji period, the appearance of Western medicine reduced anma's prominence still further.
 Many of its techniques were subsumed into shiatsu and Western massage practices, although research into anma for medical purposes continues at Tokyo Kyoiku University.
 Anma is still practiced independently of shiatsu in Japan, with practitioners being certified by the health board of their local prefecture.